eamoe/microservices/README.md

 **Input**: *flight_id*, *customer_id*, *seat_num*

-**Expected outcome**: A seat is reserved and unavailable to others, or an error fired if the seat was unavailable
+**Expected outcome**: A seat is reserved and unavailable to others, or an error is fired if the seat is unavailable

 **Response**: Success (*200 Success*) or failure (*403 Forbidden*)